depage/depage-cms/Docs/en/03_Publishing.md

 Server structure
 ----------------

-The following graphic show the structure between live- and edit-server.
+The following graphic shows the structure between live- and edit-server.

 ![The structure between live- and edit-server](images/server-structure-publishing.svg)